 Here's the thing: Baking from scratch is only as complicated or as easy as you make it.
 In fact, Kirbie's Cravings creator and 5-Minute Mug Cakes author Jennifer Lee makes them with just three ingredients.
 (And no, one of them isn't sugar.)

-A run-down of what is on the ingredients list: overripe bananas, almond butter, and unsweetened cocoa powder.
+A run-down of what is on the ingredients list for these popular 3-ingredient brownies: overripe bananas, almond butter, and unsweetened cocoa powder.
 That's it!
 No flour, no eggs...eaters of all types can enjoy these almond butter brownies.
 (If someone you're baking for has a nut allergy, just use sunflower seed butter instead.)

-Every single ingredient is full of nutritional benefits, including helping to prevent or treat chronic inflammation.
+Every single ingredient in these healthy brownies is full of nutritional benefits, including helping to prevent or treat chronic inflammation.
 The unsweetened cocoa powder is high in antioxidants (which directly benefit the heart and brain), the almond butter is a great source of protein, and the bananas are full of fiber and potassium.
-Cacao, nut butter, and banana are all also linked to supporting a good night's sleep too, making these almond butter brownies the perfect dessert.
+Cacao, nut butter, and banana are all also linked to supporting a good night's sleep too, making these almond butter brownies the perfect healthy dessert.

 Lee points out that since there's no added sugar in these brownies, they aren't *as* sweet as what you'll get from a box.
 "They do have sweetness, but it is very mild," she says.
 But if you like extra-chocolatey, rich brownies, you'll love these.
 You can also customize them by adding other ingredients.
 Some ideas: walnuts, hazelnuts, dried cranberries, or coconut flakes.